jrpool/calculator/README.md

 An _input_ is a single button or keypress that a user can perform.
 For each input, there is a button and there is at least 1 keypress that can perform it.

-Each input has a _code_, a unique identifier of that input.
+Each input has a _code_: a unique identifier of that input.
+For example, the input of the digit `1` has the code `num1`.
+The input of the inversion operator (the operator that divides 1 by a number) is `op1`.

 At any time, the application is in some _state_.
 The state is the facts that the user can still do something about without restarting the application.
 The state is composed of 4 facts:

-- _arg0_: a number.
+- _arg0_: a _numString_ (string representing a number).
 - _binaryOp_: a function of 2 numeric arguments.
-- _arg1_: a number.
+- _arg1_: a numString.
-- _potentials_: a record of the inputs that can currently be made.
+- _volatiles_: data about inputs that cannot always be performed.

+The format of a numString is exemplified by `-⅟1234.56e15`.
+This represents the number you get when you multiply 1234.56 by 1,000,000,000,000,000, then divide 1 by the result, and then make that result negative.
+A numString must contain at least one digit, but otherwise it can contain or omit all the components shown here.

+There are 4 possible values for `binaryOp` (other than undefined):

-Not all inputs are potentials.
-Given a state, some inputs are appropriate and others are not.
-Only the appropriate inputs are potentials.
-For example, if the state is empty, the only potentials are the digits 0–9 and the decimal point.
-At any time, only the potentials are enabled; the other inputs are disabled, and their buttons are marked to show this.
+Some inputs—the digits 0 to 9—are always performable.
+All the other inputs are volatile: Whether they can be performed depends on the values of arg0, binaryOp, and arg1.
+For each volatile input, the `volatiles` property specifies whether it can currently be performed.
+For example, if the state is empty, the only performable volatile is the decimal point.
+If you then enter a digit, 7 more volatiles (such as `+`) become performable.
+At any time, only the performable inputs are enabled; the other inputs are disabled.
+When an input is disabled, its button is marked to show this and its keypresses have no effect.

-At each time, the state is displayed at the top of the calculator, represented by a string.
+The state is always displayed in the calculator.
+The `arg0`, `binaryOp`, and `org1` values are concatenated and displayed at the top. , represented by a string.
+The basic format of the displayed state is

-Internally, the state is represented as an array of 4 elements:

-- arg0: a string representing a number.
-It can optionally begin with “-” and otherwise consists of digits and an optional decimal point.
-- the code of a binaryOp.
-- arg1: a string representing a number, optionally beginning with a _negator_ (–) and/or an _inverter_ (⅟), followed by a _multiplier_ (a string of digits, optionally with a decimal point), and then by an optional _multiplicand_ ('e' followed by a string of digits, optionally including a decimal point).
-- potentials: an object with a property for each input that can ever fail to be a potential, stating whether it currently is a potential.

 Each of them is composed of the following substrings in this order: